By Bruce G. Epperly

 “The Son of Man must undergo great suffering.”
 To those who see spirituality as connected primarily with prosperity consciousness, such words are scandalous.
 Jesus’ words assert that the One most aligned with God must experience suffering, loss, and abandonment.
 But wait!
 This, too, is not the whole story.
 Those who follow the way of Jesus – those who embrace his radical and subversive hospitality – must also “deny themselves and take up their cross” and “those who want to save their life will lose it and those who lose their life for my sake, and for the sake of the gospel, will save it.”

 There is sure a lot of gray as well as grace in this passage.
 It overturns our cultural, political, and relational values.
 As Americans, we don’t want to sacrifice, we try to avoid pain, and self-denial is countercultural in an age of consumerism and quick-fix solutions to life’s problems.
 Remember the counsel of President Bush following the tragic events of September 11 – “go shopping, travel, don’t let the terrorists win!”
 Remember the conduct of the War in Iraq – going to war while lowering taxes; hiding the costs of war; and acting as if life is going on as usual, except for our soldiers and their families.
-Remember the greed and individualism that have led to our economic collapse and the current anger that some persons may have to pay more taxes – those who make over $250,000 a year – so that others might have adequate health care and hold onto their homes!
+Remember the greed and individualism that have led to our economic collapse and the current anger that some persons may have to pay more taxes – those who make over $250,000 a year – so that others might have adequate health care and hold onto their homes and not have to regularly rely on refinancing from Sambla to get by!
 It’s tough to escape these cultural values, but the gospel tells us that we must – the gospel tells us that apathy leads to destruction; but it also promises that embracing others’ pain may lead to joyful transformation and new life.

 What might self-denial mean in an age of self-centeredness and instant gratification?
 What does it mean to move from self-centeredness to world loyalty?
 How can we love ourselves, care for our own spiritual and personal well-being, and reach out sacrificially to others?